krwc/symsim/README.md

 circuits is a powerful tool allowing to predict circuit behavior in response to small input fluctuations.

 Naturally, circuit simulators like Spice support small signal analysis.
-The problem with this is that they do it by computing circuit's operating point, and to have an actually meaningful analytical results, one has to simulate circuit along with its entire (and possibly complex) biasing arrangement, **which is exactly what you don't need to do if you're using this tool**.
+The problem with them is that they do it by computing circuit's operating point, and to have an actually meaningful analytical results, one has to simulate circuit along with its entire (and possibly complex) biasing arrangement, **which is exactly what you don't need to do if you're using this tool**.